Working with professionals from other countries and establishing

 Anders Persson, a detective inspector with the Swedish police in

-internet had increased the distribution of child pornography, but
+had increased the spreading and collecting of child pornographic

-had also been a tool in the detection of child abusers.
+material, but had also been a useful tool in the detection of child

 Independent sexual crime consultant Ray Wyre said child